-8.5.28.8 Terminal Times
+8.5.28.7 Terminal Times

 Terminal times are taken into consideration when developing a train's cycle time.
-The required terminal time is a function of loading/unloading time, which correlates to the number of cars handled by the train and the unloading/loading time for each car, the type of car and the commodity being unloaded.
+The total terminal time is a function of loading/unloading time, which correlates to the number of cars handled by the train and the unloading/loading time for each car, the type of car and the commodity being unloaded.
 An operational allowance is added to this time to take into account activities such as shunting cars carrying different commodities into their appropriate unloading tracks, re-assembling the loaded cars into a train consist on the departure track and turning locomotives, etc.

-8.5.28.9 Locomotive Fuelling
+8.5.28.8 Locomotive Fuelling

 The fuel consumption of a train depends on gradients, maximum speed, load of wagons, distance, etc. The calculations of the fuel consumption were based on the results from simulations carried out with the Train Performance Calculator.
-The fuel consumption per trip is summarized below:
+The estimated fuel consumption per trip is summarized below:

-- Waskaganish Matagami (Southbound) service is estimated at 4 745 litres; - Matagami Waskaganish (Northbound) service is estimated at 2 257 litres; - Grevet Chapais (Eastbound) service is estimated at 865 liters; - Chapais Grevet (Westbound) service is estimated at 1 938 liters.
+- Waskaganish Matagami (Southbound): 4 745 litres; - Matagami Waskaganish (Northbound): 2 257 litres; - Grevet Chapais (Eastbound): 865 litres; - Chapais Grevet (Westbound): 1 938 litres.

 The recommended locomotives have a minimum fuel tank size of 16 000 litre and can make a 4 round trips on BDHR before refueling.
-To minimise the transportation distance and consequently its cost it is recommended that fueling capability be installed at Matagami Yard.
-A time allotment is provided is provided in the schedule for locomotive fuelling at the Matagami Yard.
+To minimise the transportation distance and consequently its cost, it is recommended that fueling facilities be installed at Matagami Yard.
+A time allotment is provided in the schedule for locomotive fuelling at the Matagami Yard.